openjs-foundation/cross-project-council/conduct/artifacts/CODE_OF_CONDUCT_PREAMBLE.md

 All recipients of reports commit to:

-- maintain the confidentiality with regard to the reporter and victim of an incident, and
+- maintain the confidentiality with regard to the reporter and victim of an incident
-- participate in the path for escalation as outlined in the section on Escalation when required.
+- participate in the path for escalation as outlined in the section on Escalation when required

 ## Report an issue in a project